ricklove/rick-love-master/README.md

 - react for web components
 - typescript for most code

+## File Structure

+- packages
+    - all the code is here
+- projects
+    - output projects are here
+    - platform boilerplate files and configurations
+    - e.g.
+        - next.js
+        - react native
+        - serverless framework
+    - no code
+        - this should contain only minimal custom code in order to references the required packages
+        - even build scripts, etc. should be in packages and written in a tool-agnostic way

 ## License

 *tl;dr Don't copy my blog content, lessons, games, or art, but any source code is available under MIT*